-Les Burch is a native of Colorado and received a BS in Chemical and Petroleum Refining Engineering from the Colorado School of Mines in Golden, Colorado.
-Upon graduation in 1972, he started as the Laboratory Manager at Sashco Incorporated, a family-owned manufacturing company.
-He became President of Sashco in 1973 when his mother Alice Hauptman retired from the position.
+After graduating in 1972 from the Colorado School of Mines in Golden, CO with a BS in Chemical and Petroleum Refining Engineering, Les Burch started as the Laboratory Manager at Sashco Incorporated.
+He became President of the family-owned manufacturing company in 1973 when his mother Alice Hauptman retired from the position.

 In September of 1984, Sashco Sealants joined the Adhesive and Sealant Council, a national trade group for manufacturers.
 Les served on various committees and groups with the association and was elected its Chairman in 1998.
 He served on the Board of Directors for over 30 years.

-Both of Les’ sons have joined as the 3rd generation working in the family company.
-They are both married and live in the Denver area.
+He and his wife Carol have 2 sons, Jeffrey and Nickolas.
+Both sons have joined as the 3rd generation working in the family company.

 Log Segment Leader & Sales Manager